Skip to content

 Coverage Analysis

-185 countries through 1,000+ connected PSPs per current marketing.
-Active business clients across 50+ countries per the official site.
-Strongest commercial coverage in EU, MENA, Asia and Cyprus-adjacent markets.
-Office footprint (Limassol HQ, Israel, UAE, Australia) hints at the markets BridgerPay actually sells into rather than the markets it claims to reach.
-The connector count grew from 350+ in 2022 to 500+ in 2024 to 1,000+ in 2025 — that growth curve is real but includes overlap between providers and the typical orchestrator inflation of method counts (where 'Visa via Nuvei,' 'Visa via Worldpay,' and 'Visa via Checkout' all count as separate methods).
+185 countries through 1,000+ connected PSPs per current marketing, and active business clients across 50+ countries per the official site.
+The strongest commercial coverage is in the EU, MENA, Asia and Cyprus-adjacent markets, and the office footprint (Limassol HQ, Israel, UAE, Australia) hints at the markets BridgerPay actually sells into rather than the markets it claims to reach.
+The connector count grew from 350+ in 2022 to 500+ in 2024 to 1,000+ in 2025, a real growth curve that nonetheless includes overlap between providers and the typical orchestrator inflation of method counts, where 'Visa via Nuvei,' 'Visa via Worldpay' and 'Visa via Checkout' all count as separate methods.

 Regional Breakdown

-The practical reach is whatever set of PSPs you actually contract with.
-BridgerPay's value is removing the engineering work of adding each one.
-For an operator moving into LATAM, you connect AstroPay or PayRetailers through BridgerPay.
+The practical reach is whatever set of PSPs you actually contract with, and BridgerPay's value is removing the engineering work of adding each one.
+For an operator moving into LATAM, you connect AstroPay, PayRetailers or Kuady (the February 2025 partnership added Chile, Peru, Mexico, Ecuador and Argentina coverage) through BridgerPay.
 For European open banking, Trustly or Brite.
-For crypto coverage globally, NOWPayments, CoinGate or the BoomFi stablecoin integration that BridgerPay announced.
-None of those routes are unique to BridgerPay — Corefy, Finera, IXOPAY all do the same thing — but the no-code Router does make adding a new market a configuration task rather than an engineering sprint.
-The Ecommpay partnership announcement in 2024 explicitly called out Asia expansion, which is the region where BridgerPay has been pushing hardest in 2025-2026.
+For crypto coverage globally, NOWPayments, CoinGate or the BoomFi stablecoin integration that BridgerPay launched in June 2025.
+None of those routes are unique to BridgerPay, since Corefy, Finera and IXOPAY all do the same thing, but the no-code Router does make adding a new market a configuration task rather than an engineering sprint.
+The Ecommpay partnership announcement in May 2026 explicitly called out the UK, EU and South East Asia (Touch 'n Go in Malaysia, QRPh in the Philippines, PromptPay in Thailand, GrabPay, Boost Wallet, Shopee Malaysia), which is where BridgerPay has been pushing hardest.

 Key Features for iGaming Operators